Our experts are here to help

 LED bulbs consume far less energy to produce the same lumen output as traditional bulbs, making them the most efficient lighting option.
 You can confidently select the perfect LED replacement with a basic understanding that LED refers to the diode bulb type and lumens measure brightness.

-Do you still have questions about finding the ideal LED lights for your home?
-The lighting experts at Enersol Electrical are here to help!
-Contact us to determine the right lumen output and LED bulb types for every fixture and purpose.
+Have questions about choosing the perfect LED lights for your home?
+The lighting team at Enersol Electrical is ready to assist!
+Reach out to us to find the ideal lumen output and LED bulb types for each fixture and specific need in your space.

 We offer affordable LED upgrades, installations and smart lighting solutions to save you money and energy.
 Get in touch with Enersol Electrical for all your lighting needs!